Use A Reusable Water Bottle

 Make Better Choices

 Whether you are wrapping your lunch or buying a board, keep in mind how your choices affect the environment.
 Pack your sandwich in a reusable lunchbox instead of a plastic zip-lock bag.
 Take the bus instead of your car.
-Buy a recycled t-shirt instead of one that is made from virgin material.
+Buy a recycled t-shirt instead of one that is made from virgin material, and buy second-hand when you can.
+Take good care of the things you already have.
 And next time you want to paddle the deep blue – do it on a Starboard Ecoboard.

 Spread The Word